-Dr. Anna Kajumulo Tibaijuka is Under-Secretary-General of the United Nations and since2000 the Executive Director of the UN-HABITAT, the world organisation's settlement program with a mandate to promote socially and environmentally sustainable cities and towns.
-Under her watch the importance of UN-HABITAT's active role has grown tremendously.
+Dr. Anna Kajumulo Tibaijuka is a Tanzanian politician and former under-secretary-general of the United Nations.
+She has played a central role in the development of the UN-HABITAT, the world organisation's settlement program with mandate to promote socially and environmentally sustainable cities and towns.
+Under her watch, the importance of UN-HABITAT's active role has grown tremendously.

-As one of the initiators of Cities in Climate Change Anna Kajumulo Tibaijuka is also advancing the practical climate work being carried out in major cities.
+Moreover, as one of the initiators of Cities in Climate Change, Anna Kajumulo Tibaijuka is advancing the practical climate work being carried out in major cities.